GeoModelLab/SWELL/README.md

 ## 📖 Overview

-**SWELL** is a hybrid **R + C# model** for simulating the daily NDVI (Normalized Difference Vegetation Index) dynamics of remote sensing pixels in **deciduous forest ecosystems**, based on **photoperiod and temperature-driven physiological cues**.
+**SWELL** is a model for simulating the daily vegetation index dynamics of remote sensing pixels in **deciduous forest ecosystems**, based on **photoperiod and temperature-driven physiological cues**.

-The model divides plant phenology into **dormancy and growing seasons**, mimicking transitions such as chilling accumulation, leaf unfolding, peak growth, and senescence.
-It offers a biologically meaningful alternative to traditional statistical NDVI fitting techniques.
+The model divides plant phenology into **dormancy and growing seasons**, representing phenophase transitions through ecophysiological functions to offer a biologically meaningful alternative to traditional statistical NDVI fitting techniques.

-> 🪟 **Note:** SWELL uses compiled **C# routines**, which are invoked from R. It is currently available only on **Windows**.
+> 🪟 **Note:** SWELL uses compiled **C# routines**, which are invoked from R. It is currently available only on **Windows** but cross-platform capabilities are under development.

 ---